KieranLafferty/KLHorizontalSelect/README.md

 ## Usage ##

-Import the required file and declare your controller to conform to the HorizontalSelect datasource and delegate
+Import the required file and declare your controller to conform to the HorizontalSelect delegate to recieve callbacks

 	#import "KLHorizontalSelect.h"
 	@interface KLViewController : UIViewController <KLHorizontalSelectDelegate>
 	@property (nonatomic, strong) KLHorizontalSelect* horizontalSelect;
 	@end

-Implement the required methods of the data source
+Initialize the control and set the table data with an array of dictionaries (See provided Plist for sample protocol)

 	- (void)viewDidLoad
 	{